Home oxygen therapy is only considered medically necessary if all of the following conditions are met:

-Oxygen for home use is considered experimental and investigational for indications other than those noted above (e.g., migraine headaches) because its effectiveness for indications other than the ones listed above has not been established.
+Oxygen for home use is considered experimental and investigational for indications other than those noted above (e.g., treatment of migraine headaches, treatment of obstructive sleep apnea) because its effectiveness for indications other than the ones listed above has not been established.

 **Qualifying laboratory values:

-Resting PaO2 of 56 to 59 mm Hg or oxygen saturation of 89 % in the presence of any of the following
+Resting PaO2 of 56 to 59 mm Hg or arterial oxygen saturation of 89 % at rest (awake), during sleep for at least 5 minutes, or during exercise (as described below) in the presence of any of the following

 Resting PaO2 greater than 59 mm Hg or oxygen saturation greater than 89 % only with additional documentation justifying the oxygen prescription and a summary of more conservative therapy that has failed.